FlowdashHQ/flowdash-onpremise/README.md

 ## Run Flowdash on EC2
 1. Launch a new EC2 instance (Ubuntu 20)
 2. Set security groups
+3. If you plan to connect to internal databases, allow list the VPS's IP address in your database.
-3. SSH into the instance
+4. SSH into the instance
-4. Clone this repository and cd into it
+5. Clone this repository and cd into it
-5. Run `sudo docker login`
+6. Run `sudo docker login`
-6. Run `./install.sh`
+7. Run `./install.sh`
-7. Edit `docker.env` as root if needed
+8. Edit `docker.env` as root if needed
-7. Run `sudo docker-compose up -d`
+9. Run `sudo docker-compose up -d`

 ### SSL with NGINX proxy
 1. Create A records for your fully qualified domain name, pointing to the EC2 instance's public IPs